When Weapons Form What Faith, Life, and Business All Have in Common

 - Rest in the outcome.
 If God’s got you, you don’t need to manipulate the result.

-Final Word: You Are Covered
+Final Word: You're Covered

-Friend, the same God who parted seas for Moses, dropped walls for Joshua, and protected Nehemiah’s builders while bricks were still falling—is your God.
+Friend, the same God who parted seas for Moses, dropped walls for Joshua, and protected Nehemiah’s builders while bricks were still falling: is your God.

 Your business is sacred.